 Create your own greatness: Klein’s co-curricular activities let you choose your own adventure

-Klein's Flight Plan for first-year students creates spaces and opportunities for first-year students to explore new interests and engage with Klein faculty, staff, current students and alumni.
+Klein's Flight Plan for creates spaces and opportunities for first-year students to explore new interests and engage with Klein faculty, staff, current students and alumni.
 Students will choose activities in categories such as faculty research, co-curricular activities, student organizations, and exploration of the history and culture of Temple University and our surrounding neighborhoods.
 All Klein students will be supported virtually by Klein’s Academic Advising Office, Office of Career Services and Office of Global Opportunities in order to make the most of their time at Klein with global experiences and career preparedness.
 Students have built résumés, skills, portfolios and friendships through student-run media outlets such as:

 - WHIP radio